Laurie Anderson: 1980s

 In 1980, Anderson was awarded an honorary doctorate from the San Francisco Art Institute.
 In 1982, she was awarded a Guggenheim Fellowship for Creative Arts — Film.
 In 1987, Anderson was awarded an honorary doctorate in the fine arts from the University of the Arts in Philadelphia.

-Anderson became widely known outside the art world in 1981 with the single "O Superman", originally released in a limited quantity by B. George's One Ten Records, which ultimately reached number two on the UK singles chart.
+Anderson became widely known outside the art world in 1981 with the single "O Superman", originally released in 1980, in a limited quantity by B. George's One Ten Records, which ultimately reached number two on the UK singles chart.
 The sudden influx of orders from the UK (prompted partly by British station BBC Radio 1 playlisting the record) led to Anderson signing a seven-album recording contract with Warner Bros.
 Records, which re-released the single.

-"O Superman" was part of a larger stage work titled United States Live (1984) and was included on her debut studio album Big Science (1982).
-Prior to the release of Big Science, Anderson returned to Giorno Poetry Systems to record the collaboration album You're the Guy I Want to Share My Money With (1981); Anderson recorded one side of the double-LP set, with William S. Burroughs and John Giorno recording a side each, and the fourth side featured a separate groove for each artist.
+"O Superman" was part of a larger stage work, United States Live (1984), and was included on her debut studio album, Big Science (1982).
+Before the release of Big Science, Anderson returned to Giorno Poetry Systems to record the collaboration album You're the Guy I Want to Share My Money With (1981); she recorded one side of the double-LP set, William S. Burroughs and John Giorno recorded a side each, and the fourth side featured a separate groove for each artist.
 This was followed by the back-to-back releases of her albums Mister Heartbreak and United States Live (both 1984), the latter of which was a five-LP (and, later, four-CD) recording of her two-evening stage show at the Brooklyn Academy of Music.
-She also appeared in a television special produced by Nam June Paik broadcast on New Year's Day 1984, titled "Good Morning, Mr. Orwell".
+She also appeared in "Good Morning, Mr. Orwell", a TV special produced by Nam June Paik broadcast on New Year's Day 1984.